Get to know your mind. It’s awesome.

-Melissa Marot has a specialist interest in wellbeing and performance at work.
+Melissa Marot has an interest in wellbeing and performance at work.
 She has many years experience working with people and organisations, including individual coaching and workshop facilitation.
 Melissa is an organisational psychologist and clinical neuropsychologist with expertise in ACT, mindfulness and positive psychology.
 She has experience working with a range of psychological needs – career transitions, meaning and purpose, stress and burnout, workplace issues, anxiety, depression, bullying and interpersonal difficulties.
 Melissa enjoys connections and collaborations with a diverse range of people, approaches and cultures – which extends from her professional life through to travelling adventures.

-Lucy Morrish, Clinical Psychologist
+Dr Lucy Morrish, Clinical Psychologist

-Available Wednesday to Saturday
+Available Tuesday to Friday

 Provisional Psychologists – Student Clinic

-The Mind Room Student Clinic offers low-cost clinical services to people who are dealing with mental health issues and/or wanting to improve their wellbeing and performance.
+The Mind Room Student Clinic offers low-cost clinical services to people who are dealing with mental health issues and/or wanting to improve their well-being and performance.
 We have a small team of provisional psychology students (in their 6th or 7th year of training) on a 6 month placement under the supervision of Clinical Psychologist, Dr Jo Mitchell.

-Ayushi Gupta, Provisional Psychologist
+Niki Bruysters, Provisional Psychologist

-Luke Forester, Practice Manager
+Luke Forester, Business Support

-Monday to Friday (yep, our first full-timer)
+Monday to Friday